srb-fm/admin-srb/README.md

 admin-srb
 =========

-Radioautomation and Administration of Public Radiostations
+Administration and radioautomation of public radiostations